 Course Code 19U3CRCOM11

-Title of the course E-COMMERCE AND GENERAL
+Title of the course E-COMMERCE AND GENERAL INFORMATICS

-INFORMATICS

-Semester in which the course is to be III
+Semester in which the course is to be taught III

-taught

 No. of credits 4

-No. of credits 4

 No. of contact hours 72

-COURSE OUTCOME PSO PSO PSO PSO PSO 1 2 3 4 5 CO-1 Familiarize the fundamental concepts, terms and the main activities of E-Commerce.
-CO-2 Understand about the various components of E-Commerce, its models, strategies, Ecommerce security CO-3 Logically observe and experience online shopping and dealings in the Electronic market.
-CO-4 Learn about how to develop an E-commerce website CO-5 Identify the usage of different electronic payment systems.
+COURSE OUTCOME PSO PSO PSO PSO PSO 1 2 3 4 5 CO-1 Familiarize the fundamental concepts, terms and the main activities of E- CO-2 Commerce.
+Understand about the various components of E-Commerce, its models, strategies, Ecommerce security CO-3 Logically observe and experience online shopping and dealings in the Electronic market.
+CO-4 Learn about how to develop an E- commerce website CO-5 Identify the usage of different electronic payment systems.
 CO-6 Equip the students with modern technologies especially internet & related medium